 There is a public consultation and more details of the proposal you can access here: https://consultations.tfl.gov.uk/streets/20/ .
 PLEASE MAKE SURE YOU RESPOND TO THE PUBLIC CONSULTATION ASAP.

-These are some of the comments the ABD has already submitted which you can copy:
+These are some of the comments we have already submitted which you can copy:

 “There proposals will not have any benefit for those walking and cycling but as it will slow bus journeys, the numbers travelling by bus will continue to fall as they have been lately, thus reducing TfL income.